CityOfZion/coz-slack-ico-management-platform/README.md

 Connect to the database with MongoBooster `localhost:3001`

-You will need to insert a document into the Mongo database to be able to use this platform.
+You will need to insert documents into the Mongo database to be able to use this platform.

 ```
 db.meteor_accounts_loginServiceConfiguration.insert({